Gustavo4OS/dotfiles/README.md

 Old config files look:
 ![ricingGif3](https://github.com/user-attachments/assets/659d8620-6e15-4a91-befe-363a8630b846)

-if you want to use the above polybar config, use polybar.old instead of polybar files to get the arrows in the terminal, rename .bashrc.old to .bashrc and just past it into you home file
+If you want to use the above polybar config, use polybar.old instead of polybar files To get the arrows in the terminal, change OSH_THEME to agnoster